 7. A clear call to action

 Don’t just write a blog post and leave it at that.
 What do you want your audience to do next?
-Give them at least one suggestion about what they could do next…it could be related posts or categories, it could be to sign up for your newsletter, it could be follow you on social media, it could be download the worksheet, it could be write a comment.
-Whatever you want them to do, don’t assume they’ll do it – suggest it.
+Give them at least one suggestion about what they could do next… It could be related posts or categories to read.
+It could be to sign up for your newsletter.
+It could be to follow you on social media.
+It could be download a worksheet.
+It could be to write a comment.
+Whatever you want them to do, don’t assume they’ll do it – suggest it!

 8. Internal links (and external ones too!)

 Never, ever write a blog post that has no internal links.
 You are wasting a massive opportunity!
 Think about it.
-If your readers click on a link on your blog post and then go on to read just one more blog posts, you are doubling your page views!
+If your readers click on a link on your blog post and then go on to read just one more blog post, you are DOUBLING your page views!

 A good example of this can be found in point number 1 in this blog post, where I have linked to more information about keywords.
 I recognise that to get the most out of this post you need to have a basic understanding of SEO and keywords, and so I link to a post where you can get that information right at the start.

 There will also be times when it is appropriate to use external links.
 Perhaps another site has more information about this topic.
 Perhaps you want to show where you have found your information.
 Perhaps you want to share where your audience can buy a particular product you reference in your post.
 By sharing relevant external links, you make your post more helpful to your readers and it also adds credibility and authority to your posts – and both readers and search engines like this!